 3. In Person: using personal cheques, bank drafts, transfer funds from a Canadian bank

-For September 2019 (Fall semester), arrive between August 25 and 26, 2019.
-Free transport provided from the Winnipeg Richardson International Airport (YWG) to the Providence campus in Otterburne.
+For September 2020 (Fall semester), arrive between August 18 and 19, 2020.
+Free transport is provided from the Winnipeg Richardson International Airport (YWG) to the Providence campus in Otterburne.
 If you arrive earlier or after the above dates, you will be charged for Early Arrival and Airport pickup.

 You should plan to arrive at the Winnipeg Richardson International Airport on International Student Arrival Day.
 Please contact the International Student Services Coordinator as soon as you have booked your flight to share your travel itinerary and to coordinate pick up at the airport.
 A Providence representative will meet you at the airport’s baggage claim area.
 Please note that there is no bus or train service to the Providence campus.

-International Orientation for September 2019 (Fall semester) is from August 27-29, 2019.
-Academic Orientation is from September 2-3, 2019.
+International Orientation for September 2020 (Fall semester) is from September 1-3, 2020.
+Welcome Week and Academic Orientation is from September 4-11, 2020.
 All international students are required to attend.
 During orientation, you will be introduced to Providence and life in Manitoba and Canada.

 IMPORTANT NOTE: If you miss International Orientation you will be charged $325.00 to cover the costs for personal orientation.

 Learn all about Providence and life in Canada during the International Student Orientation which is mandatory for international students.

 Improve Your English

 If you need help with English, prior to enrolling please explore our Modern Language Institute and inquire about our English as an Additional Language (EAL) program.
 Modern Language Institute